0

 Jerry said he hopes to at least compete in the 4X100 relay with Jerry White, Roger Vergin, and Elmo Shropshire and set a national record in May.
 LeVasseur, Vergin, White, and Robert Lida set a 4x100 national record in the 2017 National Senior Games (1:12.37).

-When he was 70, Jerry was part of a world record 4x800 relay team, a mark that stood for five years.
-He was also a leg of a 4x800 relay team in the Men’s 80-year old division in 2018 that set a national record that still stands.
+He was part of a 4x800 relay team in the Men’s 80-year old division in 2018 that set a national record that still stands.

 “I never used to finish in the back,” Jerry said, “but it’s all about what you are trying to do, which for me, is fun, fitness, and friends.”